 Neither the Casper nor the Leesa has a reputation for sleeping hot.
 Even though some foam mattresses have heat retention problems, both of these brands tend to avoid those issues.
 For the Casper, the top layer is open-cell foam, which does not retain as much heat.
 In addition, because the mattresses is firmer and doesn’t have excessive sink, there is generally sufficient airflow around the body to help keep you cool.
-Similarly, with the Leesa mattress, the amount of sink is limited by the bounce of the Avena foam layer.
-This Avena foam also typically does not retain heat as much as many traditional memory foams.
+Similarly, with the Leesa mattress, the amount of sink is limited by the bounce of the Premium Foam layer.
+This Premium Foam also typically does not retain heat as much as many traditional memory foams.

 The Leesa mattress gets excellent reviews when it comes to motion isolation.
 Despite the bounce in the mattress, very little motion is transferred from one sleeper to the other.
 The Casper also does a good job of motion isolation, but it does not perform quite as well on this count as the Leesa.
 Both mattresses are viable for couples who want to avoid disruptions at night that come from a partner's movement.